Unveiling quantum entanglement in many-body systems from partial information: Robust detection of entanglement in many-body systems

 As discussed in Appendix \ref{app_symmetries}, in order to implement our algorithm, we may use the symmetries of the problem to drastically reduce the number of non-zero variables in Eq.~\eqref{eq_Gamma_matrix}, greatly improving the scalability.
 The resulting witness at each time, reconstructed via the algorithm described in Appendix \ref{sec_witness_qubits}, is then tailored to the structure of correlations at that particular time, and follows the propagation of the excitation along the chain.
 The witness operator is of the form $\hat W = \sum_i w_i^Z \hat Z_i + \sum_{i\neq j} [w_{ij}^{ZZ}\hat Z_i \hat Z_j + w_{ij}^{\perp}(\hat X_i \hat X_j + \hat Y_i \hat Y_j)/2]$.

-In Fig.~\ref{fig_witness_fukuhara}, we plot for time $tJ=10$ the correlations used as input to the SDP algorithm (upper row), and the coefficients of the corresponding entanglement witness (lower row).
-In Fig.~\ref{fig_witness_fukuhara}(g), we also plot the evolution of the noise robustness of the witness as a function of time; for comparison, we also plot the noise robustness of the concurrence lower-bound \cite{Mazza_2015} as measured in the experiment of Ref.~\cite{fukuharaetal2015}, for the most strongly entangled pair.
+In Fig.~\ref{fig_witness_fukuhara}, we plot for time $tJ=10$ the correlations used as input to the SDP algorithm (upper row), and the coefficients of the corresponding entanglement witness (lower row). { Both our witness and the concurrence lower-bound maximized over all pairs use the exact same data to detect entanglement.
+In order to compare their respective strength in a meaningful way, we have chosen to compute the noise robustness of the concurrence lower-bound as well.
+In Fig.~\ref{fig_witness_fukuhara}(g), we plot the evolution as a function of time of the noise robustness for both our witness, and for} the concurrence lower-bound \cite{Mazza_2015} as measured in the experiment of Ref.~\cite{fukuharaetal2015}.
 The SDP witness is about one order of magnitude more robust againt white noise than the concurrence lower-bound.
 Clearly, beyond the quantitative information provided by the noise robustness, the structure of the witness also provides qualitative insight into the distribution of multipartite entanglement across the system.
 In particular, as is apparent in the transverse coefficients $w_{ij}^\perp$ [Fig.~\ref{fig_witness_fukuhara}(e)], the qubits whose contribution to the witness is the largest are located close to $i=-j=\pm vt$ (with $v=1$ the group velocity of the excitation).
 This feature is also captured by the two-body concurrence which is maximal for this pair of qubits.
 However, the precise contribution of other correlations is crucial to obtain a robust entanglement witness, as established by our data-agnostic approach.
 Finally, we notice that the separable bound as obtained from the SDP is tight, as we could always saturate this bound by a variational search over product states.

 The single-particle nature of this problem is reflected in the fact that multipartite entanglement is progressively diluted throughout the system while the excitation, initially localized at $i=0$, spreads across the whole chain.
 As a consequence, at long times, the robustness of the violation decreases to zero for large systems [Fig.~\ref{fig_witness_fukuhara}(g)].
 In the following example, we consider instead a genuine many-body problem where the entanglement generated by the unitary dynamics is robust at all times.